Fred Gwynne: As painter and illustrator

-In addition to his acting career, Gwynne sang professionally, painted, and wrote and illustrated children's books, including Best in Show (later titled It's Easy to See Why), Daddy Has a Mole on His Nose, A Chocolate Moose for Dinner, The King Who Rained, Pondlarker, The Battle of the Frogs and Mice, and A Little Pigeon Toad.
+In addition to his acting career, Gwynne sang professionally, painted, and wrote and illustrated children's books, including Best in Show (later titled It's Easy to See Why), A Chocolate Moose for Dinner, The King Who Rained, Pondlarker, The Battle of the Frogs and Mice, and A Little Pigeon Toad.
 Many of these efforts were based on children's frequent misperceptions of things they hear from adults, such as the "chocolate moose for dinner", illustrated as a moose seated at the dinner table.
 The other books on this theme were The King Who Rained, A Little Pigeon Toad (in which a child's mother thus describes her father), and The Sixteen Hand Horse.
 Initially the books did not achieve wider popularity because their format was geared to a very young audience, but the concept was more appealing to older children and adults.
 Eventually they achieved critical success and became regular bestsellers for their publisher.
 He also did his voice work for TV and radio commercials.
 Later in his career he held several shows of his artwork, the first in 1989.

 Personal life

 In 1952, Gwynne married socialite Jean "Foxy" Reynard, a granddaughter of New York City mayor William Jay Gaynor.
-Before divorcing in 1980, the couple had five children: son Kieron (1953–1998); daughter Gaynor (b.
-1954); son Evan (b.
-1956); son Dylan (1962–1963, drowning); and daughter Madyn (b.
-1965).
+Before divorcing in 1980, the couple had five children.

 In 1988, Gwynne married his second wife, Deborah Flater.
 They remained married until his death in 1993.